loxia01/FormatColumn/README.md

 Name the new module folder exactly as the `.psm1` file, in this case `FormatColumn` and then copy the downloaded module file to that folder.
 PowerShell will now automatically find the module and its functions.

-To be able to use the function alias `fcol` it is also necessary to issue the command `Import-Module -Name FormatColumn` at the PowerShell command prompt.
+Optionally, to be able to use the function alias `fcol`, it is also necessary to issue the command `Import-Module -Name FormatColumn` at the PowerShell command prompt.
 ## Functions
 ### Format-Column
 #### Syntax